CtrlAltNino/dwarf-engine/README.md

 S3DE is not providing tutorials for how to implement certain features or writing shaders, merely details on how the shipped features have been implemented (through documentation and the code itself).
 If you are for example just starting out with shader programming, you can use S3DE as a way to quickly try out and visualize these in any graphics API you want.
 Drop in your shaders, models and textures (or use existing ones) and directly see your creation.
 Changes in your shader will then be applied in real time.

-### Planned Features
+### Features

+- <u>Workflow:</u>
+  - S3DE relies on a project based workflow, which you can manage with the project launcher
+  - Per project you manage various assets (textures, models, shaders, etc...), plugins and scenes
+  - The possibility to use scenes enables the reuse of assets for different purposes as you can set a lot of settings on a per scene basis
 - <u>General Engine Features:</u>
   - Saving and loading of S3DE projects
   - GUI that reflects the state of the scene
-  - Improved management of models
-  - Runtime import of ressources (models, textures, shaders)
+  - Runtime import of resources (models, textures, shaders)
+  - Support for various model files
-  - Animation System
+  - Animation support
-  - Multi Threading
+  - Multi threading
   - Framerate limiting
+  - Window settings (windowed, fullscreen, borderless)
   - VSync
 - <u>Basic Rendering Features:</u>
-  - Full implementation of Forward, Deffered, and Forward+ Rendering
+  - Full implementation of forward, deffered, and forward+ rendering
-  - Transparency Sorting
+  - Transparency sorting
-  - Modularity that allows to quickly integrate new Post Processing Effects
+  - Modularity that allows to quickly integrate new post processing effects
-  - Fog System
+  - Basic depth based fog system
-  - Motion Vectors
+  - Motion vectors
-  - Depth Buffer
+  - Depth buffer
 - <u>Advanced Graphical Features:</u>
-  - Particle Effect System
+  - Particle effect system
-  - Anti Aliasing Implementations (MSAA, FXAA, TAA)
+  - Anti aliasing implementations (MSAA, FXAA, TAA)
-  - Shadow Mapping
+  - Shadow mapping
-  - Light Mapping
+  - Light mapping
-  - Reflection Probes
+  - Reflection probes
-  - Depth of Field
+  - Depth of field
-  - Motion Blur (Camera based and Object based)
+  - Motion blur (Camera based and object based)
-  - Chromatic Aberration
+  - Chromatic aberration
-  - Screen Space Reflections
+  - Screen space reflections
-  - Subsurface Scattering
+  - Subsurface scattering
-  - More Advanced Lighting Models
+  - More advanced lighting models